LikeHu/Zhou_CSCI2270_FinalProject/README.md

 The project's goal is making a Sudoku program which can automatically solve all Sudoku questions.

-Just need enter the Sudoku number each line with space, it will solve it.

 The following is the user manual for the project.

 Compile command：g++ -o test sudoku.cpp test.cpp